AmrEwais/alx-system_engineering-devops/README.md

-This is my frist code answer
+This is 0x00.Shall, basics ALX task answers